 Back injuries are among the most common injuries in any workplace.
-They are often caused by trauma, heavy lifting, falls and continuous and awkward twisting of the spine.
+They are often caused by trauma, heavy lifting, falls, car and truck accidents, and continuous and awkward twisting of the spine.

 When the back is hurt during a job duty, employees can claim workers’ compensation benefits.
 However, getting workers’ comp for a back injury has significant challenges.
 Many people suffer from back pain even before they are hurt at work.
 That may make it difficult for the employee to claim the back injury was work-related.

 Since proving a back injury at work can be complicated, it can be difficult to get them covered by workers’ compensation.
 Therefore, is it is crucial to speak to an Augusta, GA workers’ compensation lawyer who can get the claim on the right track.